shirogames/mongomod/README.md

 MongoDB driver for Haxe
 ====================================

 Pure-haxe driver for MongoDB for sys targets.
-Based on https://github.com/MattTuttle/mongo-haxe-driver project.
+Based on https://github.com/MattTuttle/mongo-haxe-driver project, then forked from https://bitbucket.org/yar3333/haxe-mongomod

 Improvements (compared to base project):